Camino tips: Footcare when you are walking the Camino

 We all want to make the Camino de Santiago journey as comfortable as possible and a few basic do’s and don’ts are not really enough to make it easier on your body and especially your feet.
-They take a pounding on most ordinary days but what you’re about to put them through means they need to be prepared and you can’t ignore them when they grumble!
+They take a pounding on most ordinary days but what you’re about to put them through means they need to be prepared and you can’t ignore footcare, especially when your feet start to grumble!

 Preparation starts with your footwear, they need to be breathable so moisture isn’t trapped, sturdy to protect the feet from injury and a good fit.
 Don’t go out in new boots or shoes, break them in well beforehand, checking seams for rubbing, dry soap rubbed on the inside of the seam to soften it can help, and the heels for slipping.
 Bear in mind the feet will swell in warm conditions.

 Socks are an area where a lot of opinions differ, I find clean dry soft hiking socks are a sound investment (not cotton as they retain moisture).
 The seamless ones are best.
 Don’t expect one pair to last you all day in the heat, carry a few pairs with you and change them regularly to keep the feet dry.
 Some advise to wear 2 pairs of thin socks so the friction is reduced, this is good advice.
 Using a polypropylene inner sleeve and a wooden outer sock has been proven effective.